You are here

 Accountability Pause for the 2020-2021 and 2021-2022 School Years

-In response to disruptions created by COVID-19, Colorado has paused the accountability system for two school years (2020-21 and 2021-22).
-On March 16, the Governor signed H.B.21-116 into law which paused state accountability for a second year.
+In response to disruptions created by COVID-19, Colorado has paused the performance frameworks for two school years (2020-21 and 2021-22).
+On March 16, 2021, the Governor signed HB 21-1161 into law which paused the release of new frameworks for a second year.
 The department has also applied for and received waivers from the U.S. Department of Education to get additional flexibility on federal accountability requirements and use of funds.

-This webpage provides the latest decision on how the accountability pause will work; it will continue to be updated as events unfold and new policy decisions are made.
-[Last updated May 3, 2021]
+This webpage provides the latest decision on how the pause will work; it will continue to be updated as events unfold and new policy decisions are made.
+[Last updated February 8, 2021]

-While similiar to many of the practices used for the accountability pause in 2020-21, there will be some key differences in 2021-22.
+While similar to many of the practices used for the 2020-21 pause, there will be some key differences in 2021-22.

-- District and school plan types will roll over from 2020-2021 school year (which were rolled over from 2019).
-See the next section for an explaination on the hold process for ESSA identifications.
+- For 2021-22, district and school plan types were rolled over from 2020-2021 school year (which were rolled over from 2019).
+See the next section for an explanation on the hold process for ESSA identifications.

-- Districts and schools (including alternative education campuses) will not receive a 2021 performance framework.
-Preliminary and final reports will not be available.
+- Districts and schools (including alternative education campuses) did not receive a 2021 performance framework.
+Preliminary and final reports were not made available.

-- While not available in 2020-21, the request to reconsider process will be available to schools and districts on the accountability clock (i.e., Priority Improvement, Turnaround).
-This is different from previous years when the process was open to all districts regardless of plan type.
-While eligible schools and districts may request a new plan type, the accountability clock is not adjusted.
+- While not available in 2020-21, a new request to reconsider process was made available in 2021-22 only to schools and districts on the accountability clock (i.e., Priority Improvement, Turnaround).
+This was different from previous years when the process was open to all districts regardless of plan type.
+While eligible schools and districts could request a new plan type, their status on the accountability clock was not adjusted.
 For example, a school with a Priority Improvement - Y3 plan type could move to Improvement - Y3.
-Two consecutive frameworks at Improvement or higher will need to be earned to fully exit performance watch.
-The department is working with the Accountability Work Group to design an amended request to reconsider process.
+Two consecutive frameworks at Improvement or higher still need to be earned to fully exit performance watch.
+The state board approved improved plan types for 14 schools in January 2022.

 - Improvement planning continues.
-Reminder: All improvement plans must be submitted to CDE by October 15, 2021, for public posting unless eligible for biennial flexibility.
-CDE will review plans for identified schools and districts (i.e., Performance Watch, ESSA Comprehensive Support) and provide feedback within six weeks of submission.
+Reminder: All improvement plans were due to CDE by October 15, 2021, for public posting unless eligible for biennial flexibility.
+CDE reviewed plans for identified schools and districts (i.e., Performance Watch, ESSA Comprehensive Support) and has shared feedback through the online UIP system.
 See more details and provide feedback here.

 - Many of the policy adjustments for 2021-22 were based upon the recommendation of the COVID-19 Policy Implications Stakeholder group.